saeedraghib/m07_challenge_01/README.md

 ### ***Part 2: Web Application***<br>
 Once all the analysis is completed, Jupyter notebook is deployed as a Web Application.
 The Voila Library is used to create the web component of the solution.
+For this section, web application screen shots are in the screenshots folder.
 <br>
 <br>
 ---